-Beacon technology burst into market in 2013 and, since then, it has grown in popularity.
-There are many people and companies that opt for this technology to initiate a smart project, but what should we know about bluetooth beacons?
+Beacon technology burst into the market in 2013 and has grown in popularity since then.
+Many people and companies opt for this technology to initiate smart projects.
+But what should we know about Bluetooth beacons?

 1. What is a beacon?

-A beacon is a device based on Bluetooth Low Energy (BLE) that’s constantly broadcasting a unique signal.
-This can be received and read by other devices, such as smartphones and tablets, when driving past.
-It is necessary that the receiving device has the Bluetooth enabled and have a specific app to recognize the signal.
+A beacon is a device based on Bluetooth Low Energy (BLE) that constantly broadcasts a unique signal.
+This signal can be received and read by other devices, such as smartphones and tablets, when they pass by.
+The receiving device must have Bluetooth enabled and a specific app to recognize the signal.

-To make an analogy, a beacon would be like a lighthouse located in the coastline, that emits a light signal for sailors to be interpreted.
+To make an analogy, a beacon is like a lighthouse on the coastline, emitting a light signal for sailors to interpret.

 2. How does a beacon work?

-Beacons are passive elements, i.e. do not emit any information but a unique identifier that has to be interpreted to find what’s behind it.
-The function of a beacon is to awaken other devices that are “listening” and to do this they have installed a specific app that recognizes the signal they broadcasted.
-When this happens it triggered an action in the app.
+Beacons are passive elements; they emit only a unique identifier that needs to be interpreted to find what’s behind it.
+The function of a beacon is to awaken other devices that are “listening” and have a specific app installed to recognize the signal they broadcast.
+When this happens, it triggers an action in the app.

 3. Where can we use beacons?

-Applications of bluetooth beacons are infinite.
-Still, there are some use cases that have become the most common:
+Applications of Bluetooth beacons are infinite, but some use cases have become the most common:

-• Indoor tracking: in the workplace, for example.
-Perfect for knowing when workers entero and leave or where refinery operators are for emergencies.
-It also permits us to do inventories more quickly or monitor the inputs and outputs of materials.
+- Indoor tracking: In workplaces, for example, beacons are perfect for knowing when workers enter and leave or where refinery operators are during emergencies.
+They also allow for quicker inventories or monitoring the inputs and outputs of materials.

-• Asset tracking: beacons can tell us where our belongings and objects are at all times.
-The solution to never lose our luggage or keys, for example.
+- Asset tracking: Beacons can tell us where our belongings and objects are at all times, providing a solution to never lose our luggage or keys, for example.

-• Retail: beacons can also help create a better user experience in shopping centers or attract customers by sending information about new products or discounts.
-In addition, with the information from beacons, sellers could also generate a heat map to understand customer’s behavior.
+- Retail: Beacons can help create a better user experience in shopping centers or attract customers by sending information about new products or discounts.
+Additionally, sellers can generate a heat map to understand customer behavior using beacon data.

 4. What do we need to make a beacon work?

-First of all, it needs to be configured.
-There are different applications to do it, but we recommend iBKS Config Tool (perfect to start working with our iBKS beacons).
-When the app locates the device, this will allow us to modify each of the parameters as appropriate.
-For example: interval, power or the URL that’s emitted.
-Once configured,we only have to place it in the desired location and wait for the signal to be received.
+First, it needs to be configured.
+There are different applications to do this, but we recommend iBKS Config Tool (perfect for starting with our iBKS beacons).
+When the app locates the device, it allows us to modify each parameter as needed, such as interval, power, or the URL emitted.
+Once configured, we place it in the desired location and wait for the signal to be received.

-There are different protocols to achieve an effective communication between devices:
+There are different protocols for effective communication between devices:

 5. Can I use beacons without an app?